National Museum of Cinema & Mole Antonelliana, Turin

 The Museum of Cinema was first opened in 1958 in the Chiablese palace in Turin, where it remained until 1985 when it was closed for safety reasons.

-In 1992 the Maria Adriana Prolo – Museo Nazionale del Cinema Foundation was founded with a view to creating a new museum and, in August 2000, the National Museum of Cinema of Turin was opened to the public in a new prestigious location, the Mole Antonelliana.
+In 1992 the Maria Adriana Prolo – Museo Nazionale del Cinema Foundation was founded to create a new museum and, in August 2000, the National Museum of Cinema of Turin was opened to the public in a new prestigious location, the Mole Antonelliana.

 Views of the Mole Antonelliana in Turin.
 Photo © Inexhibit